serenity-is/docs/tutorials/movies/08-multiple-genres-per-movie.md

 }
 ```

-After re-rendering is complete we set the promise and lookup variables to null.
+After re-rendering is complete, we set the promise and lookup variables to null.

 ```typescript
 finally {